 Finally, we study the welfare effects of this particular investment in transportation infrastructure. in order to do so, we assume that the total population of Medellín does not change after the reduction in commute times, and compute the change in expected utility after the shock.
-Performing this exercise, we find that building the tram increased expected utility in the city by 2.34%.
-Focusing on GDP, we find that the tram line increased steady state GDP by 1.6%.
-Considering the costs of building the line, this represents a NPV increase in GDP of 2.88 billion dollars.
+That is, we evaluate the change in expected welfare due to the construction of the new cable line assuming that there is no in nor out-migration from Medellin.
+Consistent with the results found so far, the model predicts a positive welfare impact on the average city resident of 0.48%, and a GDP increase of \$2.62 billion USD (net of costs).20

-7.1.2 The North-West Cable Line
+7.1.2 The Eastern Tram Line